What is the SellerDeck Payments reconciliation report, and how do I use it?

 If the Bank Submissions Report and Payments and Refunds Report have all of the same transactions and add up to the same amount, but what you have received in your bank account does not match the Bank Submissions Report, you need to ask your acquiring bank about this.
 SellerDeck (and Creditcall) have no visibility of what happens to the transactions after they have been sent to the bank, and the bank will not tell us details of their customers account.
 You therefore have to ASK YOUR ACQUIRER FOR YOURSELF.
 Occasionally, acquirers will decline transactions which they previously authorised.

 Regular reconciliation with amounts received into your bank account ensure that you are being paid correctly for every transaction and that you are fulfilling every order that you have been paid for.
 Using the “Payments and Refunds” report in SellerDeck provides a complete end-to-end reconciliation at a fraction of the effort of other methods.

 SellerDeck advises that every merchant uses this reconciliation method, with the best approach being to reconcile daily every time a payment appears in the bank.
 Note that if you work this way, the default date that appears when you click the “Add” button will need setting to a day or two before depending on how long your acquirer takes to settle).
 Alternatively, you can reconcile using this method either weekly or monthly.

-Support Manager - SellerDeck
+Operations Manager - SellerDeck